Laravel File Storage Guide: How to Upload, Retrieve & Manage Files

 This abstraction layer simplifies the process of connecting to different file systems, such as local storage, Amazon S3, or Rackspace Cloud Storage.
 The most significant advantage is that switching between these storage options is seamless, as the API remains consistent, regardless of the backend.

-How File Storage Works in Laravel?
+How Laravel File Storage Works?

 At its core, Laravel File Storage uses the concept of “disks.”
 A disk is essentially a configured file storage driver, which determines where and how files will be stored.
 These disks are defined in the config/filesystems.php configuration file.
 Each disk can represent a specific storage driver (e.g., local, S3, etc.) and can have its own set of credentials and settings.